-The recent days have been full of headlines regarding the devastating crash of Germanwings flight 9525 in the French Alps, killing everyone on board.
+The recent days have been full of headlines regarding the devastating crash of Germanwings flight 9525 in the French Alps, killing everyone on board, on March 24, 2015.
 At first inconceivable how such an incident could take place at all and why no distress signal had been sent, general horror spread through the world when the recovered black box revealed that the co-pilot had locked the captain out of the cockpit and then purposely denied him re-entry, the desperate captain supposedly going so far as to attempting to break the door down with an ax!
 The general horror quickly turned to disbelief and anger when it became known that the younger pilot had been suffering from depression for years and had even been determined by a doctor to be unfit to fly on the day he hijacked his own plane and murdered 149 innocent people, including at least 16 high school students and 2 babies.

 As someone who had lived and worked on the German economy for close to 15 years, I believe I am qualified to speak about the German mentality and work ethic and as someone who flew frequently, both privately and professionally, I have my own opinions regarding certain airlines, in particular Lufthansa, the mother of Germanwings.